 The Explanatory Document highlights some of the difficulties in identifying relevant parties.
-It would be of benefit if it were to offer suggestions and solutions for identifying the relevant personnel that have to be disclosed and provide that it is a reasonable excuse for not registering a person as an associate if the current "holder" of an ex officio position cannot be located.
+It would be of benefit if it were to offer suggestions and solutions for identifying the relevant personnel that have to be disclosed and provide that it is a reasonable excuse for not registering a person as an associate if the current 'holder' of an ex officio position cannot be located.

 Given the declared intention of the UK Government to enact legislation creating a Register of Beneficial Owners of Overseas Companies and other legal entities which will apply to the whole of the UK and for that register to be operational in 2021, we recommend that consideration is given as to how overseas entities are to be included in these current arrangements.
 This could be dealt with by including such entities at this stage but including in the Regulations a provision that they will no longer be subject to the requirements of the Register when the Register of Beneficial Owners of Overseas Companies comes into effect.
-At the time of writing, a consultation on the proposals for the UK Register is ongoing.